CusterIO/React-SoundChart/express-server-databas/README.md

-## What is the address to your application?
-https://178.62.114.130 , I will only have it up and running while doing the examination.
-Ive tested it out and everything was working.
-## Describe what you have done to make your application secure, both in code and when configuring your application server
+## Application security, both in code and when configuring application server
 The third party module: "secure-compare" check that the web hook POST really comes from GitHub.
 By comparing the header('x-hub-signature') with the hashed secret key.

 The third party module: "helmet" helps secure Express apps by setting various HTTP headers.